magkai/CONQUER/README.md

 where ``REFTYPE`` can either be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor, ``USERTYPE`` can either be *idealUser* or *noisyUser* to apply the ideal/noisy user model respectively.

 Evaluating CONQUER is fast!
-It requires around 20 mins per model on a Quadro RTX 8000 GPU, slightly longer on CPU.
+It requires around 20 mins per model on a Quadro RTX 8000 GPU.

 The produced output file consists of the following elements:
 ```